MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

 # Description

 Our proposed solution is to give developers an API to control the download experience.
-We will do this by exposing a DownloadStarting event, as well as a DownloadStartingEventHandler.
+We will do this by exposing a DownloadStarting event.

-The DownloadStarting event will fire when a download has begun.
+The DownloadStarting event will be raised when a download has begun.
-The host can then choose to cancel a download, change the save path, and hide the default download UI.
+The host can then choose to cancel a download, change the save path, and hide the default download dialog.
-If the event is not handled, downloads will complete normally with the default UI shown.
+If the event is not handled, downloads will complete normally with the default download dialog shown.

 Additionally, the developer will have access to the url, size, mime type, and content disposition header.